Overview

 A due bill is a type of contract that confirms the obligation of one party in a security transaction (either the buyer or seller) to pass on a dividend they receive to the other.
 Due bills are issued when a dividend’s ex-dividend date falls after the record date.
 This typically happens when a dividend is greater than 25% of the security’s price.

-Ex-dividend date: The first date at which the security trades at a value that excludes its next dividend payment.
-You must own a stock before the ex-dividend date in order to be eligible to receive a dividend.
+- Ex-dividend date: The first date at which the security trades at a value that excludes its next dividend payment.
+You must own a stock before the ex-dividend date to be eligible to receive a dividend.

 On electronic trading platforms such as Wealthsimple, the due bill process happens automatically.
-This means that as a seller, you do not need to worry about paying your buyer a dividend you owe them.
-Similarly, as a buyer, you do not need to worry about getting your seller to send your dividend to you.
+This means that as a seller, you don't need to worry about paying your buyer a dividend you owe them.
+Similarly, as a buyer, you don't need to worry about getting your seller to send your dividend to you.

 Why do due bills exist?

 In a standard dividend payout, the record date falls on the ex-dividend date.
-When the dividend is paid out, anyone who bought the security on or before the ex-dividend date is then eligible to receive the dividend, and they will be paid out accordingly.
+When the dividend is paid out, anyone who bought the security on or before the ex-dividend date is then eligible to receive the dividend, and they'll be paid out accordingly.

 Comments